 3. The Wrong of Epistemic Injustice

-Many people closely associate producing and spreading knowledge with being human.
+Producing and spreading knowledge is part of being human.
 Epistemic injustice results in victims’ being at least partially excluded from participation in these activities.

 Epistemic injustice can lead to grave practical consequences for both victims and wrongdoers.
 A wrongly disbelieved defendant might lose their freedom or life.
 Not listening to a board member who might have crucial knowledge for the future of the company may have dire consequences.